franciscolobo/LocAlignR/README.md

 ### Curated reference databases (optional)

-LocAlign also provides access to a small, non-redundant set of curated reference databases with representative homolog sets across major taxonomic groups.
+LocAlignR also provides access to a small, non-redundant set of curated reference databases with representative homolog sets across major taxonomic groups.

 These databases are: